tonyjurg/Doc4TF/docs/legal.md

 #### Under the following terms:

- * **Attribution**
+**Attribution**

-   * When deriving software or a dataset, attribute the work as follows: "Doc4TF, available at https://github.com/tonyjurg/Doc4TF".
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+When deriving software or a dataset, attribute the work in a reasonable manner by referencing GitHub or the associated DOI.
+Ensure the attribution does not imply that the licensor endorses you or your use.
+For example:

+> Jurg, T. (2024). *Doc4TF*.
+Zenodo. https://doi.org/10.5281/zenodo.12705876

+or:

+> Jurg, T. (2024). *Doc4TF*.
+Available on GitHub: https://github.com/tonyjurg/Doc4TF

 **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.